git/git.github.io/rev_news/drafts/edition-5.md

 iconv to convert the commit message, the author name and the author email from the email encoding to UTF-8.

-Junio replied to Max's patch with:
+Junio Hamano, the Git maintainer, replied to Max's patch with:

 > I actually am OK if the user gets exactly the same warning between
 > the two cases: